 Who and what are the Helpers?

-The Helpers are a group of users that oversee the individual show sections of the board.
+The Helpers are a group of users that act as general guides and see to the individual show sections of the board.
 They have a few extra privileges (like editing posts and posting images) beyond that of ordinary users, but only in their individual show folders.
-They are hand picked to be leaders and guides for the community for their activeness, intelligence, and enthusiasm for the shows on Adult Swim.
+They are hand picked to be guides for the community for their activeness, intelligence, and enthusiasm for the shows on Adult Swim.